suika2engine/suika2/doc/reference.md

 ## @gosub

-Jump to subroutine.
+This command jumps to the specified subroutine.
 Use `@return` to return.

-* Usage: Run subroutine `SUB`.
+* Usage: Runs subroutine `SUB`.
 ```
 @gosub SUB

 :SUB
-Describe process here.
+Describe the process here.
 @return
 ```

 ## @goto

-Jump to label.
+This command jumps to a label.
-Use `@goto` to make a loop, or break a loop.
+Use `@goto` to make or break a loop.

-* Usage: Jump to label `abc` (loop).
+* Usage: Jumps to the label `abc` (loop).
 ```
 :abc
-Describe process here.
+Describe the process here.
 @goto abc
 ```

 ## @if

-Jump to label if condition is true.
+This command jumps to the specified label if the specified condition is true.

 * Available operators are:
     * `>` greater than